In 2022, tuition for full-time students at College of DuPage was $8,910 a year for in-state students and $11,010 a year for out-of-state students.

 College of DuPage has the same tuition for international students as for those from out of state.

-International students at College of DuPage can expect to pay around $11,010 per year, before any scholarships, grants or other financial aid.
+International students at College of DuPage usually pay around $11,610 per year, before any scholarships, grants or other financial aid.

-Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may qualify for private or College of DuPage-specific aid and scholarships.
+Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may be eligible for private or College of DuPage-specific aid and scholarships.
 International students who demonstrate financial need may qualify for the following types of financial support at College of DuPage:

 •On-campus jobs •College of DuPage-specific scholarships